 - There’s a limit to the size of the string.
 For example a SQL stored procedure has a limit of approximately 3000.
 The dependency is on and field size limits in the underlying data

 - Building the data extract file is slower due to pulling in a large additional string field in the data set

 - Means pulling in a simple flat permissions file into the Tableau workbook, which is simple and not a large impact on the size of the file

-- The data blending join field needs to be included in every worksheet on the dashboard, which can make the worksheets significantly more complex – i.e. if trying to build a summary sheet such as a Total sheet, the summing of values will have to become more complex table calcuations to ignore the join field within the worksheet
+- The data blending join field needs to be included in every worksheet on the dashboard.
+This can make the worksheets significantly more complex.
+For example if building a summary sheet, such as a Total sheet, will be far more complex.
+Each value will have to be a table calcuation to ignore the join field within the worksheet.

 Which option you choose to take depends on your individual circumstances.
 I’ve used 1 and 2 in real world situations.
 3 has always been too complex as the join field needs to appear in all views.